mongodb-appeng/aws-jam/Text.md

 !["Create a MongoDB Atlas Data Lake"](https://aws-jam-challenge-resources.s3.amazonaws.com/mongodb-data-lake/data-lake.png "Create a MongoDB Atlas Data Lake")

+If the Altas UI says that your Data Lake can't access the S3 bucket after you've set up the IAM role, then you just need to wait for a second and try again – the time you spent reading this should have been more than enough!
+What you are seeing are propagation delays.

+If the Atlas UI warns that the role already exists, change the role name by adding some random characters.

 Don't try connecting to your Data Lake yet – that's your next task!

 ### Inventory